Hyakki999/yagpdb-cc/Currency/README.md

 ## Gameplay
 There will be duck spawning in your server's general channel randomly and only one person can pick it up.There's also daily, leaderboard, mini-games etc.
+---

-To see the list of commands type: -commands
+To see the list of commands type: -quack

+---
 # Sources
 <details><summary>Mini games</summary>